Itshari891/SwitChat-Chatapp/README.md

 This project is not based on websocket.
 The realtime chatting is possible using simple python logic.
 =============================================================
-In this project the Registration and login is through the admin page of django.this project only provides the interface of chat functionality.
+In this project the Registration and login is through the admin page of django.This project only provides the interface of chat functionality.
 Adding a friend for user is done manually though the django admin site.
 =============================================================
 ==========       Models    =======================